 - Does baby only take a small amount when they feed in the night?

 - Do they fall asleep within five minutes of starting their feed?

 - Does the baby eventually go back to sleep if they don’t get fed?

 - Do they only sleep for 45 minutes to an hour after a nighttime feed?

 If you answered “yes” to most or all of these questions, then your little one is most likely using feeding as a sleep strategy.
 It doesn’t mean that you can’t breastfeed on-demand, just that you’ll have to reassess when your baby is demanding a feed and when they’re looking for help getting to sleep.

 Breastfeeding and Sleep Training are NOT mutually exclusive.

 Breastfeeding is a wonderful experience for both mother and baby.
 Having a baby sleep through the night is also just as wonderful.
 Breastfeeding and sleep training can work together.

 With my experience as a Lactation Counselor, I am able to support you in your breastfeeding journey while we help your little one develop the skills necessary to sleep independently.

 Just remember that if your little one is under 6 months old, you might not get a full night’s sleep. just yet.
-This doesn’t depend on whether they’re breastfed or formula fed.
+This doesn’t depend on whether they’re breastfed or formula-fed.
 It is due to their natural sleep cycles.
-These sleep cycles prompt us to help teach our little one the skills to fall asleep on their own.
+These sleep cycles prompt us to help teach our little ones the skills to fall asleep on their own.